Skip to content

 5. Put a durable barbecue on the terrace

-7. Providing minimalist patio lighting
+7. For a minimalist terrace lighting provide

-8. Installing a natural green patio cover
+8. Set up a natural green patio cover

-10. Advocating sustainable behavior on the terrace
+10. Advocate for sustainable behavior on the terrace

 1. terrace equipped with environmentally friendly flooring